ProgrammingRust/examples/README.md

 - The `gcd` directory holds the command-line program for computing the greatest common denominator of a list of numbers.

-- The `iron-gcd` directory holds the code for the simple web service, implemented using the [`iron`] framework, that computes greatest common denominators.
+- The `actix-gcd` directory holds the code for the simple web service, implemented using the [`actix-web`] framework, that computes greatest common denominators.

 - The Mandelbrot plotting program has its own repository, at